 What they added without question was another glorious chapter in Central Catholic football lore.
 A bell-ringing, sign-carrying crowd of supporters at Hughes Stadium reached a crescendo during the second half, just like their team.

-The Raiders (12-1), the top-seeded Valley Oak League champions, reverted to a gear after halftime that Mountain Trail did not match.
+The Raiders (12-1), the top-seeded Valley Oak League champions, reverted to a gear after halftime that Monterey Trail did not match.

 Julian Lopez (148 rushing yards, two touchdowns) and Aiden Taylor (99 rushing yards, three TDs, two two-point conversions) took turns gashing the worn-down MT defenders.
 Central Catholic pounded for four straight post-halftime touchdowns, rendering moot a mistake-ridden first half.

 The heart of the Raiders offensive line – sophomore center Ryan Trent, Anthony Jimenez, Jacob Edmond, Jericho Machado and Bryce Wilkinson – all but told Monterey Trail its intentions.
 No matter.

 Consider: Sophomore quarterback Tyler Paul Wentworth completed all but two of 15 passes for the game.
 But he tried only two during the second half (and completed both).
 The Raiders gladly opted to Canepa’s default key – punishing straight-ahead offense.

 “We made history,” said Machado, a two-way lineman and a four-year varsity standout.
 “We pounded the ball with Julian and Pony (Taylor) and a great line blocking up-front.”

 Central Catholic made two major adjustments at halftime: 1.
 Go straight at Monterey Trail on offense, and 2.
 Switched Machado from outside to the middle of the defensive line, giving him more mobility to bottle up the MT attack.
 Monterey Trail gained only 69 yards in the second half.